 At SuckerStraws, we have a no-plastic packaging policy.
 We use low-emission and low-energy consumption fulfilment company, Fulfilmentcrowd, to undertake all of our deliveries.
 Fulfilmentcrowd are committed to reducing the harmful impacts of ecommerce.
 Read more about our partnership with them here.

 Of course, using no straw is better for the environment than using a metal straw.
-But, often straws are required or preferred by customers- for example in crushed-ice drinks and drinks with ice, milkshakes and drinks with garnishes, or if the customer has a beard or wears lipstick.
-For this reason (and to help prevent theft) we recommend only giving out straws upon customer request.
+But, often straws are required or preferred - for example in crushed-ice drinks and drinks with ice, milkshakes and drinks with garnishes, or if the drinker has a beard or wears lipstick.